 As they stashed and brandished weapons in public while also threatening city officials and broadcasting their messages over loudspeakers, the group began to draw concern from members of the community including both frightened or annoyed neighbors who contacted the police.

 On Aug.
-8, 1978, with the MOVE organization set to be evicted, a policeman attempted to get inside the house.
-A shootout ensued ended with a cop dead and MOVE organization members blamed for it.
+8, 1978, with the MOVE organization set to be evicted, a Philadelphia policeman attempted to get inside the house.
+A shootout ensued that ended with a cop dead and MOVE organization members blamed for it.

 Nevertheless, a jury found them guilty.
-Nine of the MOVE members, later known as the "MOVE 9," were sentenced to prison over the police officer's death, and seven of them remain there today.
+Nine MOVE members, later known as the "MOVE 9," were sentenced to prison over the police officer's death, and seven of them remain there today.
 From that point on, the MOVE organization was viewed as an enemy by the Philadelphia police.

 A few minutes later, the helicopter appeared overhead.
 The police gave the MOVE members one more chance to exit, then dropped two bombs.
 The bombs made contact with a gas-powered generator sitting in the rooftop bunker.
 As it exploded, the generator sparked, causing a fire.

-At the same time, other witnesses alleged that MOVE members weren't still shooting and that the police themselves shot at MOVE members who were fleeing the burning house.
+At the same time, other witnesses alleged that MOVE members had stopped shooting and that the police themselves shot at MOVE members who were fleeing the burning house.

 By the end of the night, 250 people in West Philadelphia were left homeless and eleven people were dead.
 MOVE founder John Africa was among the dead as were five children under the age of 13.

 Due to the deadly consequences of the MOVE bombing, an investigation was soon launched.
 The police commissioner stepped down and a commission was formed to investigate the MOVE bombing.
-In the end, the commission found that dropping bombs on a row house known to be occupied, especially by children, was "unconscionable."
+In the end, the commission found that dropping bombs on a rowhouse known to be occupied, especially by children, was "unconscionable."